 Using both location fields cuts down on duplicative questions for hosts about where to actually meet.

 Every event on Heylo can have a video link.
 The link is only visible to attendees 30 minutes before the event starts, and is not accessible to attendees after the event ends.
 Hiding the link helps keep it secure for future use and reduces spammers.
 Furthermore, if a host needs to change a link before an event, they can do so without attendee confusion on which link is correct.

 Heylo supports all time zones across the world.
 When creating an event, hosts can designate the time zone when they set the time.
 Time zones are personalized by attendees depending on the time of their local device.
 So, if an event is set in the Eastern time zone, and a member is traveling on the west coast, that member will see the event in west coast time with the correct time and date.
 Time zones on Heylo ensure everyone, no matter where they are, can show up to the right place at the right time.

 When a member signs up for an event, they can choose to add the event to their personal calendar.
 The name, day, time, and duration are passed to their personal calendar, with a link back to Heylo to check more details.
-Add to calendar is only available on the mobile app, and the operating system must have calendar permissions.

 After an event is added to the calendar, it does not stay automatically synced.